 Campgrounds are filling up very fast.
 A great RV camping tip for beginners is to reserve your campsite as early as you can.
 The U.S. national parks will take reservations up to six months in advance.
 Other public parks and private locations will extend out to eleven months.

-If you want to beat the odds, you can call the RV park of your choice directly or walk-in.
+If you want to beat the odds, you can call the RV park of your choice directly or walk in.
 They may have a cancelation that you could grab up.
+There is a new service called RVSpotDrop that will send you an email when a campground has a cancellation or an unsold site.
 Trying your luck like this, you should have a plan B ready.
 You could end up boondocking for the weekend if you’re not having a lucky day.

 7. RV Camping With Kids